-Gulnar
+Gulnar Bharati

 Technology has the potential to play a crucial role in achieving the goal of gender equality and sustainable development in the present age.
 It could help us to achieve these goals by enhancing efficiency and promoting innovation.
 From renewable energy solutions to smart agricultural practices, technology is at the forefront of sustainable development efforts worldwide.
-For example, new green technologies include carbon capture and storage systems, more efficient irrigation methods. essential medicines. water purification devices, household manufacturing processes that minimise waste and pollution.
-Features such as low cost, low usage of fossil fuels, and use of locally available resources advantages in give some terms can sustainability.
+For example, new green technologies include carbon capture and storage systems, more efficient irrigation methods. essential medicines. water purification devices, household and manufacturing processes that minimise waste and pollution.
+Features such as low cost, low usage of fossil fuels, and use of locally available resources give some advantages in terms can of sustainability.
 For that reason, these technologies are sometimes used and promoted by advocates of sustainability and alternative technology.

 Now, the fourth industrial revolution is upon us.
 It's marked by digital technology taking centre stage.
 Tools like artificial intelligence, the-Internet of Things (IoT), and big data analytics can tweak how we use resources and boost sustainable development by making supply chain management systems better.
 A concept that has long captivated widespread fascination is sustainability.
-In the broadest sense of the word, it refers to the ability to maintain or support a process continuously over time.
-It is a combination of mitigation, adaptation, and resilience actions in a circular economy.
+In the broadest sense of the word, it refers to the ability to maintain or support a time.
+It is a process continuously over combination of mitigation, adaptation, and resilience actions in a circular economy.
 It is leads to a circular use of resources.